rock-learning/bolero/docker/README.md

 ## Setup GPU

-You usually have to set up your GPU if you use the EnviRe visualizer.
+You usually have to set up your GPU if you use the visualization of MARS.
 For example, to make an Nvidia GPU available in the docker container, the following steps have to be taken: